massimocandela/dataflux/README.md

 store.subscribe("book", drawBooks, ({price}) => price < 20);
 ```

-If now somewhere a book is inserted/deleted/edited:
+If now a book is inserted/deleted/edited:
 * if the book has `price < 20`,  `drawBooksCallback` will be called again with the new dataset;
 * if the book has `price > 20`,  `drawBooksCallback` will NOT be called again (because the new book doesn't impact our selection).